corefrank/large-language-model/README.md

 Course on LLM for MASH and IASD masters @ PSL

+# Our project

+Nan An, Yannis Fontaine, Newman Chen

+our project come form the idea of  "The Curious Case of Neural Text Degeneration".
+In our experiment, we implemented and compared beam search, top-k sampling, and nucleus sampling to analyze their effectiveness in text generation.
+We generated text samples and assessed them using perplexity and the Zipf coefficient,etc. Our findings indicate that nucleus sampling achieves a better trade-off between diversity and quality compared to beam search and top-k sampling.
+Additionally, we observed that adjusting the p value in nucleus sampling allows for fine-tuning between diversity and accuracy.
+A higher p value encourages more creative outputs, while a lower p value results in more conservative, predictable text.
+This adaptability makes nucleus sampling particularly useful for various text generation tasks.

 # Schedules

 **Homework 1 : Deadline 8/10** (before the begining of the course)